etCeO/.AIWrHsNvgtnPy/README.md

 # Intelligent Warehouse Navigation Via Search Algorithms
 ### Robot Pathfinding With A* Search

-- The Python script provided is an implementation of the A* search algorithm, which is used to determine the optimal path for a robot to travel in a weighted 5 x 5 grid representing a warehouse.
+- A Python script reflecting the processes and implementation behind the A* search algorithm, ran to determine the optimal path for a robot to travel in a weighted 5 x 5 grid representing a warehouse.

 ## Author Info